BrandonPacewic/dimz/README.md

 # :100: pydimz

-Basic python command line tool for counting the number of lines of code in any given directory.
+CLI tool for counting the number of lines of code in any given directory.

 ```
 $ dimz